Joako360/osm2city/doc/manual/parameters.rst

                                                                      are to be applied randomly with a given ratio.
                                                                      The sum of the ratios must give 1.0 and the values must be one of the values defined for RoofShapes in roof.py.

+BUILDING_ROOF_SIMPLIFY_TOLERANCE                Number     0.5       All points in the simplified roof will be within the tolerance distance of
+                                                                     the original geometry.

 =============================================   ========   =======   ==============================================================================